tuckermcclure/vector-and-rotation-toolbox/readme.md

 2. Quaternion "composition" is backwards from quaternion multiplication in that toolbox.
 3. qinv should be used instead of quatconj.
 4. Functions in this toolbox are created to ensure that quaternions retain a unit 2-norm.
+5. This toolbox expects multiple quaternions to be a 4-by-n matrix, whereas it is n-by-4 in that toolbox.
-5. The functions in this toolbox are both faster in MATLAB and better for C code generation.
+6. The functions in this toolbox are both faster in MATLAB and better for C code generation.

 Euler Angles